 6.1 Adoption of Bylaws.
 The Bylaws of the Corporation which are in effect at the time of adoption of these Amended and Restated Articles of Incorporation shall remain in effect until amended in accordance with the terms of such Bylaws.

-6.2 Diocesan Review.
-The Bylaws of the Corporation shall be subject to periodic canonical review by a designated chancellor or vice-chancellor of the Diocese.

 7. Dissolution